alicefabreverdure/tweet_analysis/README.md

 Thus, we create a file 'Dockerfile' (Dockerfile is a text document that contains all the commands needed to assemble an image).
 Docker builds images automatically by reading the instructions from this Dockerfile.

-In our case, we used python:3.10.8 as base image (it is crucial that you update python and work with python3.10 version so the flair's library work porperly).
+In our case, we used python:3.10.8 as base image (it is crucial to update python and work with python3.10 version so the streamlit library works porperly).
 In the docker file, we create the work directory '/app' and copy the files in it.
 Moreover, we install the requirements and execute the code with the entrypoint.

  - On local docker (without dockerhub), follow the description below: